Dr1zz3l/feelback/README.md

 # feelback
-Pythonista haptic engine and vibration feedback
+Pythonista implementation for haptic engine and vibration feedback

 # Haptic and vibration feedback for the Pythonista iOS app
 allows feelable feedback over the haptic engine and vibration.